Broosky/Gatherers/README.md

 - Doxygen documentation.
 - Don't allow workers to move inside an entity.
 - Check include paths for Linux toolchain.
-- Unit movement acceleration/deceleration.
-- Framerate independent unit movement.
+- Unit movement acceleration/deceleration + framerate independent unit movement.
-- Tiled backdrop for very large maps.
+- Decompose blur algorithm from SIMD to non-SIMD for better compatibility at the cost of performance.
 - Fixed point arithmetic?
 - New assets...

+---

+## 🔹 June 2025 Updates

+- Tiled terrain + minimap.
+- Engine pre/post-processing.
+- Draw scaled down versions of entities in the minimap instead of coloured blocks w/optional transparency.
+- Instant FPS meter alongside the long-term average.
+- Pretty print signed numbers.
+- Min & max client size.
+- Blitter index as enum.
+- Directories for the logger.
+- Consolidate TTS.
+-
 ---

 ## 🔹 May 2025 Updates